 Benefits for inheritance recipients: Accepting the lump sum also has tax implications for the winner's estate planning.
 If a winner is on the older side, a lump sum payout offers an advantage to whoever may be inheriting their wealth should the winner pass.
 According to Jason Kurland, a Uniondale, N.Y.-based attorney who has counseled large-jackpot winners, “If a winner dies while receiving the annuity payments, their estate could be hit with a huge tax that it can’t afford,” he said.
 “The tax will be similar for a lump-sum winner, but at least the money will be there to pay it.
 An estate may not have the luxury of waiting for the annuity payments in order to pay the tax.
 There have been instances where this actually bankrupted an estate for a winner who chose the annuity payments.”

 - An accountant: Before deciding on annuity vs lump sum in the lottery, hire an accountant.
-An accountant will help you track your winnings, help you understand the tax liabilities of each payout option, and inform you about how the decisions you make about what to do with your winnings will impact you come tax time.
+An accountant will help you understand the tax liabilities of each payout option, and inform you about how the decisions you make about what to do with your winnings will impact you come tax time.

 - A lawyer: When considering a lawyer, consider one who specializes in estate planning or lottery winnings.
-They can help you determine how to best protect your winnings or to have something to leave to your heirs when the time comes (which we hope is a long time from now!)
+They can help you determine how to best protect your winnings or to have something to leave to your heirs when the time comes.

 Guide: What do to do if you win the lottery

-Is it possible to increase your Powerball grand prize odds?
+Is it possible to improve your Powerball prize odds?

 The odds of winning remain the same, no matter how you play or how often.
-While there aren’t any guaranteed strategies to increase your Powerball odds of winning, you can consider covering more numbers.
-A lottery pool can be a good way to join forces with other lottery participants without getting more tickets.
+Keep the lottery fun by playing within your means.
+A lottery pool can be a good way to join forces with other lottery participants without getting more lottery tickets.

 Where does lottery revenue go?

-Lottery revenue is divided up in several different ways.
-Each state has different ways of spending lottery revenue.
-In most states, the majority of revenue goes to winners in the form of prizes.
-Certain programs in each state are funded through lottery revenue.
-What programs are funded depends on the state, but these include: education, helping veterans, and assisting the homeless, among others.
+Lottery revenue is used in several different ways.
+The majority of revenue goes to winners in the form of prizes.
+From there, each state with a lottery decides where the lottery reveneue will go—which causes and programs will benefit.
+These may include: education, helping veterans, and assisting the homeless, among others.
 See your local lottery website to find out where lottery money goes in your state or visit our state-by-state guide.